Keyboard shortcuts

 Output directory structure

-The output directory can be selected with the -o flag and if the flag is omitted picus_files is used as a default.
-The tool writes into this directory one Picus file per extracted harness.
+The output directory can be selected with the -o flag with picus_files used as a default if the flag is omitted.
+The tool writes one Picus file per extracted harness.
 These files are organized hierarchically by instruction, name, chip, and type.
-For example the harnesses for equality in the native chip will produce the following structure.

 └── picus_files